ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 For the Reserved offering, the vCPU and RAM virtual data center reservations are pre-allocated and their availability is guaranteed.

-* The cost is calculated monthly for the full reservation and it is based on the allocation size of the virtual data center.
+* The price is calculated monthly for the full reservation and it is based on the allocation size of the virtual data center.
 * vCPU and RAM resources can be increased and decreased later as required.
 * There are no limits on the amount of storage that can be allocated and used in the virtual data center.
 Charges are hourly based on GB of allocated storage.
 * There are no limits on the amount of inbound and outbound public networking.
 Public outbound bandwidth is charged per GB.